aditya2059/M1_FoodOrderingSystem_web/1_Requirements/README.md

 **4W's**
 WHAT : Food Orderning System.

 WHEN : whenever we want to eat outside food.

 WHERE : Based On Locality.

 WHY : makes convenient way to buy food online.

 **1H**

 HOW : Accepts the order and get delivered by resturants.

+# REQUIREMENTS

+**HIGH LEVEL REQUIREMENTS**

+i) Customer selects their locality and their resturants.

+ii) Customer order their food .

+iii) Resturants accept the order and start preparing.

+iv) Delievery partner is assigned.

+v) Delievery partner finds the  address through google map.

+vi) Delievery partner delivers the food by confirming customer,s name.

+**LOW LEVEL REQUIREMENTS**

+i) Customer selects their locality and their resturants.

+ii) Customer order their food .

+iii) Resturants prepare food.

+iv) Food is delivered.